 A wide range of federal and Colorado laws address an employee’s rights concerning the employer’s payment of compensation, wages, and overtime.Family and Medical Leave

 Federal and Colorado law provides family and medical leave rights and remedies to employees.

 In the context of the Covid-19 pandemic, the laws governing family and medical leave are continuously evolving.Private Dispute Resolution

 Private mediation is an effective method to resolve employment disputes.
 Mediation may serve the mutual interests of the employee and the employer.

 The parties jointly select a mediator, a neutral party.
 The process involves each party presenting its position to the mediator.
-The mediator seeks to narrow the issues, communicate with the parties, and work to achieve a resolution, a settlement.
+The mediator seeks to narrow the issues, communicate with the parties, and work to achieve a settlement.

 Murray Law welcomes the opportunity to counsel and represent individuals and employers facing private sector employment issues.
 Please contact Murray Law at 720-600-6642.